What Is Chicken Meal In Dog Food?

 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

-Chicken Meal is the dry rendered (cooked down) product from a combination of clean flesh and skin with or without accompanying bone, derived from the parts of whole carcasses of chicken – exclusive of feathers, heads, feet, or entrails.
+Chicken Meal is a dry rendered (cooked down) product from a combination of clean flesh and skin with or without accompanying bone, derived from the parts of whole carcasses of chicken, exclusive of feathers, heads, feet, or entrails.
 Chicken meal does not contain feathers, heads, feet, or intestinal contents.

-According to some sources, it’s considered to be the single best source of protein in commercial pet foods.
+According to some sources, it’s considered the single best source of protein in commercial pet foods.

 Chicken meal is not the same thing as chicken by-products or chicken by-product meal.